 What is Grow North Farm?

 Along with refugee resettlement, CSS/RAIS provide the funding, education, and agricultural expertise for our FIG gardeners.
-As our partner, ACLT provides FIG gardeners with the Global Garden plot at Grow North Farm, storage and packaging facilities for produce, and their business development expertise.
+As our partner, ACLT provides gardeners with the Global Garden plot at Grow North Farm, storage and packaging facilities for produce, and business development through training and technical assistance.

-In addition, Grow North Farm provides FIG gardeners a place to expand, launch their own businesses, and collaborate with other farmers after they have graduated through the FIG program.
-Nearly all the business owners operating at Grow North Farm were resettled by CSS/RAIS and trained through FIG.
+In addition, Grow North Farm provides gardeners a place to expand, launch their own businesses, and collaborate with other farmers after they have graduated through the FIG program.
+Most of the business owners operating at Grow North Farm were resettled by CSS/RAIS and trained through FIG.

 Our partnership with ACLT at Grow North Farm opens new possibilities for launching FIG businesses, selling FIG products, and giving our gardeners even more opportunities to expand and succeed as Anchorage business owners.